Where the heck are they now? Back home.

-Here’s an abbreviated ship’s log for Shirley’s Mom and all others keen to keep track of our whereabouts from October 2016 to July 2017 on our voyage from Ontario to the Bahamas and back.
+Here’s an abbreviated ship’s log that Shirley’s Mom and all others keen to keep track of our whereabouts from October 2016 to July 2017 on our voyage from Ontario to the Bahamas and back.

 <Oct 25: North Bay, ON